How a council housing estate split families between the bulldozer or 'saving it for the nation'

 The lives of East End families living in a nine-year war between architects trying to preserve their massive concrete housing estate and the local authority itching to pull the whole lot down are chronicled in a poignant exhibition opening today.

-Images by press photographer Kois Miah reveal what life was like in the last years before Poplar's hotly-contested Robin Hood Estate was finally knocked down are being staged at Bethnal Green's Four Corners Gallery.
+Images by press photographer Kois Miah reveal what life was like in the last years before Poplar's hotly-contested Robin Hood Gardens estate was finally knocked down are being staged at Bethnal Green's Four Corners Gallery.

 They reveal the lives, emotions, and routines that animate this 1970s council housing experiment, showing 'brutalism' as a living architecture.